srobo/team-emails/SR2024/2023-12-07-competition-announce.md

 and creativeness of our teams -- from the designs of the robots to the [theming][theming] of the teams.

+Before being allowed into the arena, all robots will need to pass a safety inspection and [regulations][regulations] check.
+Be sure to consider these when designing & building your robot.

 As well as the main competition arena, the venue will have pit areas for each team.
 This will give you the opportunity to meet the other teams taking part as well as a place to work on your robots between matches.
 Just like at [Tech